Affiliate links on Android Authority may earn us a commission. Learn more.

 iOS 9.0 or later

-Those coming from an iPhone or non-Huawei Android device that want a running companion that “just works” will definitely want to consider the competition.
-The Apple Watch Series 7 ($399) won’t hold a candle to the Watch GT Runner’s battery life, but it integrates seamlessly with all iOS features for iPhone users.
-Likewise, the Galaxy Watch 4 ($249) offers easier access for Samsung users and Wear OS fans in general.
+Those coming from an iPhone or non-HUAWEI Android device that want a running companion that “just works” will definitely want to consider the competition.
+The Apple Watch Series 8 ($329 at Amazon) won’t hold a candle to the Watch GT Runner’s battery life, but it integrates seamlessly with all iOS features for iPhone users.
+Likewise, the Galaxy Watch 5 ($162.57 at Amazon) offers easier access for Samsung users and Wear OS fans in general.
 Both make life easy for exporting health data, and you can tap into Google apps as needed.

-The third option for all users would be to check out a dedicated running watch like the lightweight Coros Pace 2 ($199) or the excellent, but pricey Garmin Forerunner 745 ($499), as these tend to emphasize fitness over smartwatch features and usually offer even better battery life.
-There are also other fitness-first smartwatches to consider like the Garmin Venu 2 ($399) or its upgraded sibling, the Garmin Venu 2 Plus ($449).
+The third option for all users would be to check out a dedicated running watch like the lightweight Coros Pace 2 () or the excellent Garmin Forerunner 265 ($449.99 at Garmin), as these tend to emphasize fitness over smartwatch features and usually offer even better battery life.
+There are also other fitness-first smartwatches to consider, like the Garmin Venu 2 ($355 at Amazon) or its upgraded sibling, the Garmin Venu 2 Plus ($449 at Amazon).